D-Day Landings in Normandy

 Day 4 - Battle of the Bocage: Falaise Gap

-We start our look at the fighting beyond D-Day in the bocage countryside south of Bayeux.
-We examine the bloody battles for Tilly-sur-Seulles and the tough fighting at Fontenay-le-Pesnel.
-Driving through the so-called ‘Scottish Corridor’ over the River Odon, we visit Hill 112 with its Churchill Tank Memorial.
-Lunch in Falaise, followed by a visit to the Falaise Pocket and a short walk along the ‘Corridor of Death’, used by the Germans to make their retreat in August 1944.
-On Mont Ormel we visit the Polish Memorial to their ferocious battle and end the day by seeing a very rare original Tiger I tank at Vimoutiers.
+We move beyond D-Day and look at the fighting in the Bocage countryside following a route via Tilly-sur-Seulles and Fontenay le Pesnel.
+Going along the ‘Scottish Corridor’, we visit Hill 112 with its Churchill Tank and Memorial Park.
+After lunchtime in Falaise, we see the ‘Corridor of Death’, used by the Germans to make their retreat in August 1944.
+At Mont Ormel we remember the Polish troops who fought here and end at Vimoutiers seeing a rare example of an original German Tiger Tank, abandoned nearby in 1944.

 Included meals: Breakfast